Suzane von Richthofen: Murders

-In the late hours of 31 October 2002, Suzane, who had planned the murder of her parents for months, disconnected the alarm system of the family's estate upon confirming they were asleep.
-She opened the door to her boyfriend Daniel Cravinhos (21) and his brother, Christian Cravinhos (26), who had been waiting outside.
-The brothers entered the parents' bedroom and struck them with iron bars before strangling them with towels, while Suzane waited in the living room downstairs.
-With the murders accomplished, the three staged a break-in by ransacking the house and pocketing money they had found.
-Suzane and Daniel then went to a love hotel while Christian ate at a fast-food restaurant.
-Early in the morning, the couple picked up Suzane's brother at an internet cafe and went home, where they "discovered" the crime scene and called police.
+On the night of 31 October 2002, Suzane von Richthofen executed a premeditated plan to assassinate her parents, Manfred and Marísia von Richthofen.
+Having confirmed they were asleep, she deactivated the security alarm at the family estate and admitted her boyfriend, Daniel Cravinhos, and his brother, Christian, into the residence.
+While Suzane waited on the ground floor, the Cravinhos brothers proceeded to the primary bedroom, where they beat the couple with iron bars and subsequently strangled them with towels.
+Following the killings, the perpetrators staged a burglary by ransacking the premises and seizing a quantity of cash.
+In an attempt to establish an alibi, Suzane and Daniel visited a motel while Christian frequented a fast-food establishment.
+In the early hours of the following morning, the couple collected Suzane's younger brother from an internet café and returned to the villa, where they purported to discover the crime scene and alerted the authorities.

-However, investigating officers immediately had doubts that the crime had been a burglary and suspected that the perpetrators were known to the victims; they soon began to question the Richthofen children and employees of the family.
-Suspicions were raised not only by certain details of the crime scene and the disconnected alarm system, but also Suzane's cold behaviour – she was seen in the house's swimming pool with Daniel the day after the murder and celebrated her nineteenth birthday with friends just hours after her parents' burial.
-Investigators subsequently began shadowing Suzane and Daniel.
-They also learned that Christian had purchased a motorcycle shortly after the murders and had paid cash in R$100 bills, well above his normal income levels.
-A few days later, on 9 November, he, Daniel and Suzane were all arrested; Suzane soon confessed to the murders.
+The subsequent investigation immediately cast doubt on the theory of a random burglary, as forensic evidence suggested the perpetrators possessed intimate knowledge of the household and its security systems.
+Detective suspicions were further aroused by Suzane's remarkably detached demeanour; she was observed using the family swimming pool with Daniel the day after the murders and hosted a birthday celebration just hours after her parents' funeral.
+Surveillance was placed on the trio, during which time it was noted that Christian Cravinhos had purchased a motorcycle using high-denomination banknotes that far exceeded his known financial means.
+On 9 November 2002, all three individuals were detained for questioning.
+Under interrogation, they confessed to the conspiracy and the execution of the murders.

 Suzane was released from prison in May 2005, when the Supreme Federal Court granted her habeas corpus.
 She then awaited her trial under house arrest.

 Motives

 Suzane claimed that her actions were motivated by love, and a fear that Daniel would leave her as long as her parents were alive.
 Her lawyer, Denivaldo Barni, asserted that Suzane had no motive at all, but was forced into the crime by Daniel.

 Another part of the motive may have been the Richthofens' wealth, which Suzane would inherit in the event of their death.
 Prosecutor Roberto Tardelli contended that Suzane wanted to "get her hands on the money and assets her parents had worked so hard to obtain"; she "wanted her freedom and independence without having to work for it".
 On trial, Cravinhos claimed that Suzane was abused by her father, which she and her brother deny.
-It was also claimed that the Richthofen parents were alcoholics, but in the autopsy, no alcohol was detected in their systems.

 In 2018, a judge denied request of freedom for von Richthofen, citing her egocentrism and a narcissistic personality disorder as serious personality traits that may have led to her crime.